shshaw/Canvallax/README.md

 # Canvallax 2
 *Easy parallax effects on `<canvas>`*

 Canvallax is a small *(9.3kb minified, 3.6kb gzipped)*, dependency-free Javascript library for drawing shapes and images on `<canvas>`.
-Easily position, rotate, and scale elements, and tie items to scroll or pointer.
+Easily position, rotate, scale and animate elements, and create amazing scroll or pointer tracking effects!

+Super performant, supporting all modern browsers (IE9+).

 Many jaw-dropping effects can be achieved with the built-in functionality: